affinitydb/doc/terminology.md

 (they can have different types).
 Internally, each element of a collection is uniquely identified by an immutable [Element ID (eid)](#element-id-eid).
 This design enables consistent interactions in concurrent access scenarios.
 Note that collections cannot directly contain nested collections, in the current version.
-Small collections (VT_ARRAY) can be represented as arrays internally, and allow random access, whereas very large collections (VT_COLLECTION) must be traversed with an iterator (with the option of seeking to any known [eid](#element-id-eid)).
+Small collections can be represented as arrays internally, and allow random access, whereas very large collections must be traversed with an iterator (with the option of seeking to any known [eid](#element-id-eid)).
 A collection can hold up to 32-bit worth of distinct addressable elements.
 Collections can be queried just like plain values (additional control is provided).
 Collections also play a key role in other aspects of the data model, such as [ACLs](#acl).
-Collections are represented by either VT_COLLECTION or VT_ARRAY in [affinity.h](./sources/affinity_h.html).
+Collections are represented by VT_COLLECTION in [affinity.h](./sources/affinity_h.html).

 ###Structure
 A structure is a set of labeled [values](#value), aka a set of [properties](#property).